Who is the Top Investor In Physicians Realty Trust (DOC)?

 The top institutional shareholder in the company is Blackrock Inc. with over 29.9 million shares valued at $532.28 million.
 The investor’s holdings represent 14.17% of the DOC Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 29.65 million shares valued at $527.69 million to account for 14.05% of the shares outstanding.
 The other top investors are State Street Corporation which holds 8.52 million shares representing 4.04% and valued at over $151.67 million, while AllianceBernstein, L.P. holds 3.72% of the shares totaling 7.85 million with a market value of $139.68 million.

-Physicians Realty Trust (NYSE: DOC) is 3.03% higher on its value in year-to-date trading and has touched a low of $12.56 and a high of $20.13 in the current 52-week trading range.
+Physicians Realty Trust (NYSE: DOC) is 2.92% higher on its value in year-to-date trading and has touched a low of $14.07 and a high of $20.13 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The DOC stock was last observed hovering at around $18.28 in the last trading session, with the day’s gains setting it 0.06% off its average median price target of $20.00 for the next 12 months.
-It is also 16.64% off the consensus price target high of $22.00 offered by 17 analysts, but current levels are -1.89% lower than the price target low of $18.00 for the same period.
+The DOC stock was last observed hovering at around $18.45 in the last trading session, with the day’s loss setting it -0.13% off its average median price target of $20.00 for the next 12 months.
+It is also 16.73% off the consensus price target high of $22.00 offered by 17 analysts, but current levels are -1.78% lower than the price target low of $18.00 for the same period.

 Physicians Realty Trust (DOC) Analyst Forecasts